henaragmbh/henaraapis/documentation/customer_api/README.md

 The certificate can be added to the client systems collection of trusted root certificates.

-The customer service application requires information about the *.pfx* file via the configuration key *grpc:pfx_path* and *grpc:pfx_password*.
+The customer service application requires information about the *.pfx* file (containing the private key and the certificate) via the configuration key *grpc:pfx_path* and *grpc:pfx_password*.
 The provided test system defines a file mapping in *docker-compose.yml* and the service configuration in *config.env*.